Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Introduction

 \item \textbf{W-topology:} For the system in the W-topology, in order to keep the problem tractable, we assume that both the abandonment probabilities and the three-way matching success probabilities are homogeneous.
 In this setting, we show the following: \begin{itemize} \item[(i)] When both requests queues are infinitely backlogged, we characterize the sum of the throughputs of both types of requests, which is the same for all non-idling matching policies.
-Moreover, we show that the throughput of each request is uniformly bounded away from zero under any non-idling matching policy. \item[(ii)] When only one request queue is infinitely backlogged, we obtain the capacity region for the other queue when we give strict priority to the infinitely backlogged one.
-Moreover, we obtain the throughput of the infinitely backlogged one, as a function of the arrival rate of the other one. \item[(iii)] When none of the requests queues are infinitely backlogged, we show that the Max-Weight policy is throughput optimal, and that its stability region is the convex hull of all throughputs obtained in the completely and partially infinitely backlogged cases.
+Moreover, we show that the throughput of each request queue is uniformly bounded away from zero under any non-idling matching policy. \item[(ii)] When only one request queue is infinitely backlogged, we obtain the capacity region for the other queue when we give strict priority to the infinitely backlogged one.
+Moreover, we obtain the throughput of the infinitely backlogged one, as a function of the arrival rate of the other one.\footnote{Even if we give strict priority to the infinitely backlogged request queue, its throughput still depends on the arrival rate to the other queue.
+This is because, when there are no qubits of type 1 and there are qubits of type 2 and 3, the latter two would still be matched with a request of type 2 (if there are any), taking away qubits of type 2 that could be used to match with requests of type 1 in the future.} \item[(iii)] When none of the requests queues are infinitely backlogged, we show that the Max-Weight policy is throughput optimal, and that its stability region is the convex hull of all throughputs obtained in the completely and partially infinitely backlogged cases.
 This implies that considering only the infinitely backlogged system doesn't give the capacity region in quantum switches. \item[(iv)] We use a two time-scale fluid limit approximation to characterize the transient behaviors.
 In particular, we show that, in some cases, the drift of the largest requests queue can be positive for some time under the Max-Weight policy, even when the system is stable. \end{itemize} \item \textbf{Methodological contribution:} We obtain the above results using two different proof techniques, both of which may be of independent interest to study more general matching networks. \begin{itemize} \item[(i)] We obtain the results on the Y-topology using a multi-step variant of the Foster-Lyapunov theorem.
 To overcome the challenge of the ``service schedules'' being dependent on the requests queues, we construct two coupled processes.
 In one of the processes matchings are always attempted regardless of requests, and in the other, no matchings are attempted (pure abandonment).
 We show that these processes stochastically dominate the original one.
 We then use the multi-step Lyapunov argument to show stability of the coupled processes, implying the stability of the original process. \item[(ii)] We obtain the results on the W-topology using fluid limit arguments.
 The key challenge is in establishing the fluid limit for two reasons.
 The first one is that we have a discontinuous drift, and thus we cannot apply the well-known fluid limit theorems that rely upon the Lipschitz continuity of the drift.
 The second one is that we have an averaging effect in the drift, as the qubit queues evolve in a faster time scale than the requests queues.
-We overcome these two challenges by first establishing tightness of the scaled processes, and showing that the limit points of these processes are Lipschitz.
-Exploiting this Lipschitz property enables us to provide an ODE characterization of the fluid limit that includes the averaging effect. \end{itemize} \end{enumerate}
+We overcome these two challenges following roughly the same approach as in \cite{positiveResult}, by first establishing tightness of the scaled processes, and then showing that every limit point is a solution of certain sub-differential equation that includes the averaging effect.
+In order to establish the latter, we had to go beyond the (already non-standard) approach of \cite{positiveResult}, and exploit the fact that limiting trajectories do exist in order establish the sub-differential equation in the boundary of the state space. \end{itemize} \end{enumerate}